josh-collinsworth/joco-sveltekit/src/routes/blog/_posts/zero-to-static-blog-sveltekit.md

     ┗ 📜 etc.md
 ```

 That would work.
 Each post would have its own route that way; it's a simple solution.
-But I'm actually going to advocate for a _different_ route forward (pun fully intended).
+But I'll actually advocate for a _different_ route forward (pun fully intended).

 Why?
 Well, the main reason is: you can't actually access the frontmatter of a Markdown post when it's being its own route; you can only get the content.

-There are ways around that, but it would require a nested layout file--and _that_ would get in our way as much as it would help, since it would apply to more routes than just individual post pages.
+There are ways around that, but they would require a nested layout file--and _that_ would get in our way as much as it would help, since it would apply to more routes than just individual post pages.
 We'd be working against ourselves, and having one file do too many things.

 Rather than go into that, I think we'll be much better off utilizing two very handy features of SvelteKit: [dynamic pages](https://kit.svelte.dev/docs#routing-pages), and [private modules](https://kit.svelte.dev/docs#routing-private-modules).